 The impact of the Mineral Gap Data Center solar project has been recognized far beyond Wise County.
 Sun Tribe’s collaboration with DP Facilities was covered nationally and regionally in Bloomberg, Energy News Network, Solar Industry Magazine, RadioIQ, and a number of other leading outlets.

 PBS and VPM also recently featured the project as part of its Creating Common Wealth series (produced by Silverthorn Films) which focuses on how leaders throughout Virginia are spurring economic development through innovation and “follows the extraordinary stories of these change-makers as they revitalize their communities and draw out the blueprint for a prosperous and unified future of all of their neighbors.”
 See the video below:

 Inova Solutions used a solar system to reduce their bottom line and support their local economy, all while providing services to worldwide customers.

 Chambersburg, PA: Solar for Pennsylvania’s Largest Public Power System

-The Borough of Chambersburg is Pennsylvania’s largest municipal public power system partnered with Sun Tribe to protect ratepayers against rising wholesale power prices.
+The Borough of Chambersburg, Pennsylvania’s largest municipal public power system, partnered with Sun Tribe to protect ratepayers against rising wholesale power prices.